 When Does the Prequel Come Out?

 We have to wait for May 19, 2020 for the Hunger Games prequel.
 Needless to say, it will be a huge hit book.
 If it comes out later that a movie is in the works, fans will likely flock to the theater for this one just like the original four.
-There are a lot of fans of young adult novels and films, seen through the countless sales of this genre of entertainment.
+There are a lot of fans of young adult novels and films, seen through the countless sales of this genre of entertainment, many of whom have even seen the actors they love go on to new roles (looking at you Robert Pattinson AKA Batman).
 It’s refreshing to see the story of Panem come back in book form.
 The novels are a great world in which characters can shine as heroes, villains, and defiant freedom fighters.